-Metastasis (metastasize): The spread of cancer from one part of the body to a different organ.
+Metastasis (metastasize): The spread of cancer from one part of the body to another, like the lining of the abdomen or another organ.

-Neoadjuvant therapy: A treatment given before surgery.
+Neoadjuvant therapy: A treatment given before the primary treatment (usually surgery).
 Neoadjuvant therapy may include chemotherapy, radiation therapy, hormone therapy, targeted therapy and/or immunotherapy.